sharmakartik155/CS372Project/README.md

+# OutlineR

-# CS 372 Project
+## CS 372 Project

-This project is for CS 372 in the Fall semester.
+An online outlining software that allows users view the document and see changes as they are made.